magomimmo/modern-cljs/doc/tutorial-16.md

-Accordingly to the above choice, we had to modify the leiningen `:test-paths` option with the `["target/text/clj"]` value in such a way that the `$ lein test` command used to run the CLJ unit tests knows where to find the generated files.
+Accordingly to the above choice, we had to modify the leiningen `:test-paths` option with the `["target/text/clj"]` value in such a way that the `lein test` command used to run the CLJ unit tests knows where to find the generated files.

 *Mutatis mutandis*, we had to modify the `:source-paths` option for